Mitotane (Lysodren ®)

-Mitotane is a chemotherapy drug usually given to treat a rare cancer of the adrenal glands called adrenal cortical carcinoma.
-It can be used to treat advanced adrenal cancer that can't be removed by surgery or has come back after treatment (relapsed).
+Mitotane is a chemotherapy drug used to treat a rare cancer of the adrenal glands called adrenal cortical carcinoma.

 Back to top